 How to File a Car Accident Claim in Edmonton, Alberta

-If you have been in a car accident in Edmonton, the insurance claim process will be a priority after police reporting and seeking the required medical treatment.
-The collision must be reported to the car insurance company in Edmonton as soon as possible, regardless of who was at fault for the accident.
+If you have been in a car accident in Edmonton, the insurance claim process will be a priority after police reporting and seeking required medical treatment.
+Collisions must be reported to your car insurance company immediately, regardless of who was at fault for the accident.

 Reporting to the Insurer

 You can contact the insurer about the accident by telephone.
 You must provide details of the accident, including: